 The problem with the basic –graph usage is that the log’s wordiness gets in the way.
 Instead, match the git log graph command with a pretty one line option to make the output look much nicer:

 Developers can also condense this line by dropping the pretty switch:

 Both options greatly improve the readability of the git log graph, and also allow for created and merged branches over time to be displayed pleasantly.

 Developers can see all branches in the graph with the –all switch.
 Also, in most situations, the –decorate switch will provide all the supplemental information in a formatted and nicely color-coded way.

 A developer can really get crazy with the way they format the git log, but these four switches together is all most Git users will ever need.
 You can think of the mnemonic a dog as a good way to remember this combo:

 A pretty git log graph

-The pretty switch of the git log provides a multitude of ways to format git log output, especially when the custom string is used.
-For example, if you simply provide the string %ad as the parameter to the pretty switch, you will see the git log graph with nothing but commit dates next to the branch and merge points.
+The pretty switch of the git log provides a multitude of ways to format git log output, especially when a developer uses the custom string.
+For example, if a developer provides the string %ad as the parameter to the pretty switch, they will see the git log graph with nothing but commit dates next to the branch and merge points.

 graph@log:~$ git log –graph –pretty=”%h” –date=short